 Alabama

 In 2024, Alabama created a system for property owners to claim excess equity.
 While this ends equity theft in theory, the onus is on the property owner to demand compensation from the government.
-In the future, Arizona should amend its laws to make compensation to property owners automatic—the same as when the government takes property through eminent domain.
+In the future, Alabama should amend its laws to make compensation to property owners automatic—the same as when the government takes property through eminent domain.

 Arizona